-Why electric makes sense
+Why induction makes sense

 Induction cooktops are the most energy efficient option on the market, as well as the safest, healthiest and fastest tech available for cooking.